embedly/embedly-docs/endpoints/1/service.rst

     Note: if language not specified, default will be generic oEmbed url scheme.

 ``callback`` (optional)
     Returns ``(jsonp)`` response format.
 The callback is the name of the javascript function to execute.

 Response
 --------
-List of provider entries.
+List of provider entries:

 ``type``
-    Type of embed. photo, video, product, audio or rich.
+    Type of embed. photo, video, product, audio, or rich.
 ``regex``
     A list of the regexs for the provider.
 ``name``